Graduate Department of

 CES 5585.
 Wind Engineering (3).
-Prerequisites: CES 4101 and MAP 3305.
+Prerequisites: CWR 3201, EGN 2212, and EGN 3331.
 This course covers statics and dynamics of wind-induced loads and structural responses.
 Topics include wind damage, extreme wind probability, wind characteristics, wind pressure and forces, basics of single DOF structural dynamics, and overview of wind dynamics.
 State-of-the-art research in wind engineering is also introduced.

 CES 5606.
 Advanced Steel Design (3).
 Prerequisites: CES 4101 and CES 4605.
 This course explores the behavior of complex steel elements and structures.
 Topics include analysis and design of columns and beams under combined effects of flexure, shear and torsion.
 Other topics include lateral torsional buckling, plastic analysis, design of plate girders, and design of frames.

 CES 5706.
-Advanced Concrete Design (3).
+Advanced Reinforced Concrete Design (3).
 Prerequisites: CES 4101 and CES 4702.
-This course covers advanced topics pertaining to complex reinforced concrete elements and structures.
-Topics include analysis and design for torsion, biaxial columns, slender columns, two-way slabs, retaining walls, shear walls, deep beams, and the strut-and-tie method.
+This course explores the behavior of advanced reinforced concrete structures.
+Topics include analysis and design for torsion, biaxial columns, slender columns, two-way slabs, retaining walls, shear walls, deep beams, the art of detailing, and the strut-and-tie method.

 CES 5715.
 Prestressed Concrete (3).
 Prerequisites: CES 3100 and EGN 3331.
 This course covers the behavior and design of prestressed concrete structures.
 Topics include the design of prestressed concrete beams for flexure and shear, design of slabs, prestressing losses, serviceability of prestressed concrete members, and precast members.